CoderMattGH/moat-be/README.md

 ## Notes

+### Requirements

 This software requires `Java 17` to run.

+To build this project, you will need `Maven v3.8.7`.

+### Build

+1. Clone the repository by running: `git clone https://github.com/CoderMattGH/moat-be.git`.
+2. Change to the `moat-be` repository directory.
+3. Run `mvn clean package`.
+This will build the project after running any tests.
+4. Change to the `target` directory, where you will find the `MOATserver.jar` file.

+### Running

 The software is compiled to the file `MOATserver.jar`, which is an executable `jar` file containing an embedded Apache TomCat server courtesy of Spring Boot.